ssakash/Pandther/README.md

+**A very powerful webapplication pentesting tool to extract crucial information from endpoints you provide.**

 Commands: (From base directory)

-For scraping links from URL: python scraper/scrapurls.py "Link with https://"
+1/ For scraping links from URL: python scraper/scrapurls.py "Link with https://"